 February 10 5:30- 6:45pm ET

-Panelists will share concrete examples of abolitionist strategies for community safety and discuss their vision for community safety systems that do not rely on policing.
+Panelists shared concrete examples of abolitionist strategies for community safety and discussed their vision for community safety systems that do not rely on policing.

 Danielle Sered | Common Justice